estanqueiroa/awscode/cloudformation/s3-parquet-convert/README.md

 # Deployment

-You can use [RAIN](https://github.com/aws-cloudformation/rain) to deploy the Cloudformation stack using the provided template:
+You can use [RAIN](https://github.com/aws-cloudformation/rain) to deploy the Cloudformation stack using the provided template (tags values are optional):

 ```bash
 s3-parquet-convert$ rain deploy s3-parquet-convert.yaml --tags valor1=titanic -y